Skip to content

 pnpm test:live:media video

-This live file loads missing provider env vars from ~/.profile, prefers live/env API keys ahead of stored auth profiles by default, and runs the declared modes it can exercise safely with local media:
+This live file uses already-exported provider env vars ahead of stored auth profiles by default, and runs a release-safe smoke by default:

-• imageToVideo when capabilities.imageToVideo.enabled
+• imageToVideo when capabilities.imageToVideo.enabled.

-• videoToVideo when capabilities.videoToVideo.enabled and the provider/model accepts buffer-backed local video input in the shared sweep
+• videoToVideo when capabilities.videoToVideo.enabled and the provider/model accepts buffer-backed local video input in the shared sweep.

-Today the shared videoToVideo live lane covers:
+Today the shared videoToVideo live lane covers runway only when you select runway/gen4_aleph.

-Set the default video generation model in your OpenClaw config:
+Set the default video-generation model in your OpenClaw config:

 {